Fed leaves key rate unchanged at low level amid global risks

 Fed leaves its key interest rate unchanged at low level amid global risks

-WASHINGTON -- The Federal Reserve kept its key interest rate unchanged at a low level Wednesday amid an economy that looks solid but faces potential global threats, including from China’s viral outbreak.
+WASHINGTON -- The Federal Reserve kept its benchmark interest rate unchanged at a low level Wednesday amid an economy that looks solid but faces potential global threats.

-The Fed sketched a mostly bright picture of the U.S. economy in the statement it released after its latest policy meeting.
-Yet it also cautioned that it would “monitor” the world economy, which could be slowed by China’s coronavirus — a risk that Chairman Jerome Powell mentioned at the start of a news conference.
+The Fed sketched a mostly positive picture of the U.S. economy in the statement it released after its latest policy meeting.
+It also repeated its pledge to “monitor” the world economy, which may be held back in the coming months by China’s viral outbreak.
 Stock and bond markets have gyrated in the past week over fears about the virus.

-Stock prices rose modestly after the Fed issued its statement at 2 p.m.
-Eastern time.
-Bond yields were mostly unchanged.

-The Fed’s statement, which the 10 policymakers approved unanimously, was nearly identical to the one it issued after its December meeting, though it described consumer spending as rising at only a “moderate” rather than at a “strong” pace.
+The Fed’s statement was nearly identical to the one it issued after its December meeting, though it described consumer spending as rising at only a “moderate” rather than at a “strong” pace.
 That change likely reflects relatively modest spending by Americans over the winter holidays.

 Last year, the Fed cut its benchmark interest rate three times after having raised it four times in 2018.
 Powell and other Fed officials credit those rate cuts with revitalizing the housing market, which had stumbled early last year, and offsetting some of the drag from President Donald Trump’s trade war with China.